-Pros and Cons of Using a Broker
+Pros and Cons of Using an Export or Import Broker

 For vehicle exporters, the process can be particularly complex, involving a range of complex requirements before disembarking from the United States and an equally complex set of import duties and other regulations at the destination port for goods.
 This will require a person capable of navigating the intricacies of doing business in a foreign jurisdiction.

 What Does an Export or Import Broker do?

 Brokers manage everything from shipping to clearance, and delivery on both the point of origin and destination.
 A broker serves as the primary point of contact between government agencies involved in customs and intermediaries on both ends of the process.

 Although there is no legal requirement to hire a customs broker, many exporters/importers opt to do so in order to reduce the risk of making a mistake on customs filings and ultimately to try to make the exporting and importing process as simple as possible.
 According to a report on the import and export industry published by Vanderbilt University, hiring a customs broker is a necessity for organizations who enter into complex exporting business.

 Among these complex exporting transaction.
 Vehicles listing as some of the most complicated to manage.
 The report further notes the risk related to self-filing export documents can be serious.
 The report notes: “Few organizations have the human or financial resources to keep pace with the constant regulatory and technological changes throughout the world which are specific to each country involved in the international shipment of goods.”
 (1)

 How do a Freight Forwarder’s Duties Differ From a Customs Broker?

 A customs broker differs from a freight forwarder.
 The broker arranges the logistical end of exporting.
 While a freight forwarder is involved in transporting the goods that are to be exported.